Fukuoka POW Camp #14

 Map Courtesy of US Merchant Marine Assn

-Satellite map (small memorial plaque on roadside; site of new memorial)
+Satellite map (small memorial plaque on roadside (new location); site of new memorial)

 Aerial (Nov.
 1947; courtesy of Japan Map Archives)